 Maintenance - the ongoing cost of maintenance is a major impost to the business because of the extreme environment and tyranny of distance.
 Store maintenance is a critical issue for grocery retailing, impacting on a range of issues, from customer and employee comfort to food safety and public health risks.

+Maintaining plant and equipment in remote locations that have aggressive climatic conditions is expensive and a challenge, because of:

+- Corrosion;

-Maintaining plant and equipment in remote maritime locations is expensive and a challenge, because of corrosion, lack of local tradespeople to attend to maintenance issues and cost effective transport options.
-CEQ has worked extensively on preventative maintenance programs over the last six years and it is expected to see the benefits of reduced re-active maintenance during the next capital cycle.
+- Lack of local tradespeople to attend to maintenance issues; and

+- Cost effective transport options.

+CEQ has worked extensively on preventative maintenance programs over the last seven (7) years with benefits being seen in the reduction of re-active maintenance and early capital replacement.